 For tinnitus, use of self-help materials is sometimes recommended within clinical protocols.
 For example, Progressive Audiology Tinnitus Management first described in (Henry et al. 2008a, 2008b) now includes the provision of ‘How to Manage Your Tinnitus A Step-by-Step Workbook’ by Henry et al. (2010a).
 This book, accompanied by videos and a sound demonstration CD, provides users with information about the causes of tinnitus, why it becomes a problem, and information on how to use sound to manage reactions to tinnitus.
 It also encourages users to develop their own action plans to self-manage reactions to tinnitus by using therapeutic sound and developing coping techniques.
 Effectiveness of using self-help materials alone or within such programmes has not yet been extensively studied.

 Greenwell et al. (2016) identified only five studies assessing the effects of using self-help materials without clinical contact for tinnitus.
 Approaches included information leaflets, self-help books, and internet delivered self-help.
 Comparisons included waiting list controls, group therapy and therapist guided internet-based programmes.
 For example, three studies compared a self-help programme to a passive control (waiting list or basic information leaflet).
 Of these three studies, only one found that tinnitus distress was significantly lower post programme in the internet self-help programme group (but not their self-help book group).
 All five studies included in the review were rated by the authors as being low to moderate quality, limiting confidence in the estimated effects.
 Nyenhuis et al. (2013) additionally reviewed minimal contact CBT-based self-help programmes and found them to have a moderate effect on tinnitus distress and generalised depression compared to a passive control, indicating that the self-help programmes were efficacious in reducing psychological distress.
 The authors reported that when comparing CBT-based self-help with face-to-face CBT the level of tinnitus distress and depressiveness did not differ post-programme, indicating that self-help programmes with little or no therapist contact can be as effective as face-to face therapy.
 The authors suggested caution in interpreting these results due to limitations in the design of the included studies.
 Rather, face-to-face CBT is the only tinnitus intervention with a convincing body of randomised controlled trials demonstrating effectiveness in reducing tinnitus distress.
 On that basis, psychologists, and audiologists alike, may be resistant to the use of self-help interventions in the place of face-to-face therapy.
-The materials used may be the same, but the ability to establish a therapeutic relationship between clinician and patient may or may not be (Clarke et al 2016, Ormrod et al. 2010) A recent Delphi study from Thompson et al. (2018) indicates how important both patients and clinicians consider the use of common therapeutic skills in tinnitus management to be.
+The materials used may be the same, but the ability to establish a therapeutic relationship between clinician and patient may or may not be (Clarke et al. 2016, Ormrod et al. 2010) A recent Delphi study from Thompson et al. (2018) indicates how important both patients and clinicians consider the use of common therapeutic skills in tinnitus management to be.
 Socratic questioning, active listening (e.g. verbally restating the patient’s statements, eye contact, body posture), verbal encouragement, demonstration of sincerity, sympathy, and empathy, were all judged to be essential to important to positive outcomes for patients.